-The Items at a Glance report is made up of strip graphs that provide a summary of how groups of teachers or students responded to each survey statement.
+The Item report is made up of strip graphs that provide a summary of how groups of teachers or students responded to each survey statement.
 Item reports can be generated for:

 - students, based on the aspects; and